w3c/Guide/meetings/mixed-mode.md

 * socializing
   * breaks
   * group dinners
+  * consider in advance whether some socializing can integrate in-person and remote
+  * be aware of the continued need for inclusive practices during socialization
 * technical
   * equipment not working as promised and not having been tested in advance
   * bandwidth / latency insufficiencies for all the groups meeting simultaneously